 It’s a very bad sign when “Vanquish” has an opening credits sequence that lasts for a bloated six minutes.
 That’s how long it takes for the movie to repetitively show newspaper clippings and news footage of police officer Damon Hickey (played by Freeman) becoming a decorated hero during the course of his long career.
 (The movie doesn’t mention where this story takes place, but it’s supposed to be in a U.S. city.)

-Damon’s career was cut short when he was gunned down in a shootout that left him as a paraplegic.
+Damon’s career was cut short when he was gunned down in a shootout that left him with paraplegia.
 And so, throughout this entire dull and dreary movie, Damon is in a wheelchair while he lives by himself in a sleek-looking mansion worth millions.
 How could a retired police officer afford such a luxurious home when he doesn’t come from a rich family and there’s no sign that he married into wealth?
 And how could Damon’s ownership of this mansion, which is beyond his cop salary, not raise suspicions from law enforcement?

 This illogical movie never answers the second question, but it answers the first question.
 Damon has been a corrupt cop involved in skimming money from drug deals and other crimes.
 And he’s been able to get away with it.
 For reasons that aren’t made clear except for vague references to revenge, Damon now wants payback from certain people in the criminal underworld.
 And he plans to steal loads of cash from them.